seddonym/seddonym.github.io/_posts/2020-11-19-trouble-atomic.md

 Now our transfer code is much less vulnerable to problems that may be encountered elsewhere in our application.
 I should, however, point out that it still has vulnerabilities.
 A network timeout when contacting the API, or a database outage afterwards, could prevent the transfer being committed despite a payment having been taken.
-To deal with those problems, we'll need to make sure the transfer can be retried idempotently - but that's a subject for future blog post.
+To deal with those problems, we'll need to make sure the transfer can be retried idempotently - but that's a subject for a future blog post.

 So although `@durable` doesn't solve all these problems on its own, it does make it easier to think about code like this, as it clarifies the context that code is running in.